 The inventive bar menu focuses on fresh fish crudos, Latin and Asian street food, and there’s a long list of local and international wines and beers.
 Cocktails are the specialty, though, like the sexy-strong She Devil, made with El Silencio Mezcal, Strega, cherry liqueur, and a light dusting of ghost pepper.

 The location is urban-central, in the bustling Montgomery Village Shopping Center.
 The menu and setting are a bit modern, featuring rustic Mediterranean cuisine in a cosmopolitan ambiance and showcasing nightly specials from the wood-fired rotisserie (mmm, love the CK leg of lamb and Liberty Farms lavender-roasted duck).

 But a lot of the activity takes place at the bar, offering 40 wines by the glass, and an oyster and shellfish station.
-Test your endurance with the specialty drinks, since the bartenders are happy to make them “stiff,” like the unexpectedly delicious Smooth Criminal of Bulleit Bourbon, fresh lemon, OJ, and maple syrup that’s shaken then served straight up.
+Test your endurance with the specialty drinks, since the bartenders are happy to make them stiff; especially delicious is the Twist of Fate, which adds a dash of Roederer Estate brut to elderflower liqueur, Gordon’s Gin, and fresh lemon.

 But venture into The Saloon, and find a turn-of-the-century historic room set with sofas and chairs and vintage memorabilia around an antique polished oak bar.
 The bartender has a skilled, generous hand with classic cocktails, and he pours until at least midnight (busier times find the door open until 2 a.m.).
 The clientele is mostly locals and, if you don’t have a favorite drink of your own, they’ll gladly recommend their favorite potent libation.